 |String Inverters||Less Efficient, common for ground-mounted systems|

-Microinverters work by converting power from DC to AC at each individual panel.
-This makes microinverters more efficiency than other inverter types if you expect shading on your system or if your system faces more than one direction (see inverter efficiency section for details).
+Microinverters work by converting electricity from DC to AC at each individual panel – this makes microinverters more efficienct than string inverters if you expect shading on your system or if your system faces more than one direction (see inverter efficiency section for details).

-Converting power at the panel level also allows you to monitor individual panel performance – an important consideration if you want to be able to quickly identify unforeseen shading (leaves, bird droppings).
-Most microinverters will allow you to track performance in real time using a mobile app or desktop, and send you email alerts if power output drops below the expected range for an extended period of time.
+Converting power at the panel level also allows you to monitor individual panel performance – an important consideration if you want to be able to quickly identify reversible shading (leaves, bird droppings, etc.).
+Most microinverters will also allow you to track performance in real time using a mobile or desktop app and send you email alerts if power output drops below the expected range for an extended period of time.

-Individual panel tracking can also be used to take full advantage of your 25-year power output guarantee.
-Not only will you be able to easily identify which panel is performing sub-optimally, but your installer can too.
-This makes identifying the problem and changing the panel a quick and easy process.
+Individual panel tracking is also great for taking full advantage of your 25-year power output guarantee.
+Not only will you be able to easily identify which panels are performing sub-optimally, but so will your installers.
+This makes changing a problematic panel a quick and easy process.

-The downside of microinverters is their relative price.
-Because so many individual units are needed (one per panel or one per every two panels), they tend to be more expensive and the chances of one failing over the lifetime of your system is also increased.
+The downside of microinverters is their relative price and long-term reliability.
+Because so many individual units are needed (one per panel or one per every two panels), their total cost tends to be more expensive and the chances of one failing over the lifetime of your system is also increased.

 The main benefit of using string inverters is that they are cheap, mostly because less equipment is needed.
-However, you lose the ability to track the performance of individual panels (like you can with microinverters), making it difficult to isolate a problematic panel should performance decline faster than expected.
+However, you lose the ability to track the performance of individual panels (like you can with microinverters), making it difficult to isolate a problematic panel should performance decline unexpectedly.

-Since the electricity from all the panels is combined before it’s converted from DC to AC, the power lines have a very high voltage making them unsafe for most on-roof applications.
+Since the power from all panels is combined before it’s converted from DC to AC, the power lines have a very high voltage which may make them unsafe for certain on-roof applications.
 Ground mounted systems, again, are the most suitable application because power lines are typically buried and high voltage is not an issue.